ece521/ece521.github.io/_contents/02-annoucements.md

 image: ""
 ---

+ - **Feb 9,  11:37pm**: The assignment 2 pdf handout and the related dataset is out on the course website.
+The due date is Feb 27th midnight, 2017.
+You have more than two weeks to complete this assignment.

  - **Feb 6,  3:00pm**: Typo correction for the bonus question 1.4.1 of the assignment 1, the \lambda should be set to 100 instead when you report the simulation results.
 You should see a smooth prediction from your Gaussian process regression model.

  - **Feb 6,  9:27am**: We are trying to recruit a volunteer note-taker for the ECE521H1 section 0101 for students registered with Accessibility Service.
 Email [as.notetaking@utoronto.ca](mailto:as.notetaking@utoronto.ca) if you have questions or require any assistance.
 Thanks.